mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

   - `Sedan` can expose `protected` functionality through defining its own `public` functionality

 [[warning | :warning: Not for secret-keeping or security]]
-| It's important to understand that, just like any other aspect of type information, these
+| It is important to understand that, just like any other aspect of type information, access modifier keywords
-| are only **compile time validations, with no real privacy or security benefits at runtime**.
+| are only **validated at compile time, with no real privacy or security benefits at runtime**.
 | This means that even if we mark something as `private`, if a user decides to set a breakpoint and
 | inspect the code that's executing at runtime, they'll still be able to see everything.